William & Mary Department of Theatre and Dance are proud to announce their 96th season!

 An Evening of Dance featuring Orchesis Modern Dance Company

-An Evening of Dance March 26-29

-A concert in which students have the opportunity to explore and develop original choreography performed by their peers in the Orchesis dance company, under the mentorship of W&M Dance faculty
+An Evening of Dance is an annual concert in which students explore and develop original choreography performed by their peers in the Orchesis Modern Dance Company, under the mentorship of the Dance faculty.

 From Shakespeare’s Globe: “You are cordially invited to the wedding of Duke Theseus of Athens and his Amazonian bride Hippolyta.
 But before the celebration begins, four star-crossed lovers must sort out their own romantic destinies.
 Hermia and Lysander are deeply in love, but Hermia’s father wants her to marry Demetrius.
 Demetrius is pursued by Helena, whose passion goes painfully unrequited.
 When the Duke tells Hermia that she must obey her father or else die or enter a convent, she and Lysander flee into a nearby wood, where they are followed by Demetrius and Helena.
 In another part of Athens, a group of artisans – or ‘mechanicals’ – are rehearsing a play to be performed at Theseus’ and Hippolyta’s nuptials.
 The actors are earnest if not very skillful, and they, too, make plans to rendezvous in the same wood.”

 Registering for and attending events at William & Mary conveys a shared expectation of abiding by university policy, which is subject to change as conditions warrant.